 - Best budget hotel: Oasis Backpackers’ Hostel Sevilla

-1. Barrio Santa Cruz – Where to stay in Seville for the first time
+1. Santa Cruz – where to stay in Seville for the first time

 Barrio Santa Cruz is definitely the best area in Seville for first-timers and the most visited part of the city!
 It’s so picturesque!

-You’ll find plenty of small, cobbled streets In this neighborhood, tiny squares, colorful houses and more.
+You’ll find plenty of small, cobbled streets in this neighborhood, tiny squares, colorful houses and more.
 By the way, “barrio” actually means “neighborhood” in Spanish, so the name of this area is actually Santa Cruz.
-Santa Cruz used to be the Jewish Quarter of Seville a long time ago.
+Santa Cruz neighborhood used to be the Jewish Quarter of Seville a long time ago.

 Some of the highlights of this area include the Seville Cathedral (Catedral de Sevilla) with its bell tower, Alcázar Palace complex, Plaza de Espana, Flamenco Museum and more.
 You’ll also be surrounded by TONS of excellent restaurants serving traditional Spanish and international cuisines, cute gardens, and plenty of boutique hotels.

 There’s one downside about this area, though.
-Because it’s so beautiful and popular, the prices tend to be higher than in the rest of the city, especially during the high season.
-But I still found some excellent hotels for all budgets that you can choose from:
+Because it’s so beautiful and popular, the prices tend to be higher than in the rest of the city, especially during the high season which makes it extra important to book well in advance.
+I still found some excellent hotels for all budgets that you can choose from:

 Luxury (US$140 and up)